All Products

 No

-The message notification settings.
-For more information about the format of asynchronous notifications, see Asynchronous notification message format.
+The configuration for asynchronous notifications.
+For more information about this object, see the Notification data type.
+For the format of asynchronous notification messages, see Asynchronous notification message format.

 AlignmentIndex